 - The first national convention of women advocating women’s suffrage was held in Worcester on October 23 and 24, 1850.

-- In 1854, Elm Park was the first purchase of land for a public park in the United States.
+- In 1854, Elm Park was the first purchase of land, with tax-levy funds, for a public park in the United States.

 - Worcester resident Joshua Stoddard invented the steam calliope in 1855.

 - J. Lee Richmond of the Worcesters pitched the first perfect game in major league baseball history on June 12, 1880.

 - Worcester resident Henry Perky became the first to mass produce shredded wheat in the U.S. in 1895.